-It's in the Numbers.
+It’s all in the Numbers.

 “As within, so without.”
 The universe is mathematical formulas, geometric shapes and numeric symbols: The work of a Superior Mastermind.
 Out of naught came ought, God thought.